 Veterans Return from War and the Situation is Grim

 Louis Faul and Jacob Kolb return from the battlefield and were in no mood to deal with Emil Baur.
 Based on the lengthy correspondence by Baur to the trustees in Harmony it was evident that the veterans quickly ascertained that the colony was deeply in debt and barely functional.

 Michigan Labor Propaganda Posters During World War II

 By November of 1865, the financial situation was desperate.
 Some thought that Baur was skimming profits.
 Likewise, there were charges leveled against Jacob Kolb who was accused of stealing funds.
 While details are sketchy on this point, Kolb may have insinuated that Baur had embezzled $1,000 from the colony in order to buy his way out of conscription.
 Colony residents accused Kolb, the shopkeeper, of marking up items and keeping the profit.
 This led to Kolb’s expulsion from the sect and Louis Faul quickly resigned as secretary.
 Baur also offered his resignation but it was refused.

 A Fight for Control of Ora Labora

-Louis Faul was not done with extracting his revenge on Baur and the rest of the colony.
+Louis Faul was not done with exacting his revenge on Baur and the rest of the colony.
 As postmaster, Louis reviewed the financial records, discovered that Ora Labora’s Post Office was losing money.
 Faul advised the US Postmaster to move operations to Sebewaing.
 As a result, the post office closed on February 10, 1866.
-This infuriated Emil as he placed the loss of the postal operation critical draw of the colony.
+This closure infuriated Emil as he placed the loss of the postal operation as a critical benefit of the colony.
 He took steps to restore the post office a few months later in the year.
 The tiny German Colony, Ora Labora P.O.
-Huron County, Mich. post office remained on site under postmaster Herman Roedel until 1872 when it was moved to Bay Port.
+Huron County, Mich. post office remained on-site under postmaster Herman Roedel until 1872 when it was moved to Bay Port.